-Currently, no LNG Facilities exist in Mozambique.
-The future LNG Facilities planned by the consortiums developing Areas 1 and 4 are expected to commence production only in 2023.
+Currently, no LNG Facilities exist in Mozambique but are under development by the concessionaires of Areas 1 and 4 of the Rovuma Basin.

 14. What is the regulatory regime that applies to gas storage (not LNG)?
 Are there any gas storage facilities in your jurisdiction?